 As I stepped off the plane, I received a warm and welcoming smile from Marco, who hailed from Argentina and would be our guide for the next ten days.
 While searching for travel options to Greenland, I discovered Arctic Hiking and Expeditions, the company he represented.

-Marco gathered the rest of the group (13 of us, including himself), and then we introduced ourselves.
+Marco gathered the rest of the group, and then we introduced ourselves.
 It was a mix of adventurers from various corners of the world – Canada, Norway, France, Germany, and me, representing the United States.
 We had 13 people in our group, including Marco.

 The baggage claim process was a bit different here.
 Rather than go inside the small terminal to find the baggage claim, we were told to wait outside for our bags.
 And sure enough, after about 15 to 20 minutes, a large tractor approached—it was pulling a large cart piled high with the luggage from the plane.
 It was quite a sight!